 by Evergreen, PGA Golf Handicapper, Predictem.com

-Each week, we take a look at the golf betting odds and highlight the best bets.
-We make some picks to win the event and breakdown a couple of head-to-head matches that you can find at any bookie on our recommended sportsbooks list.
-Here are our picks to win the 2016 Valspar Championship.
+Each week, we take a look at the bet offerings at Bovada Sportsbook and highlight who we think are the best bets.
+We make some picks to win and breakdown a couple of head-to-head matches that are most commonly listed at the various PGA betting sites.
+Here are our picks to win the 2017 Valspar Championship.

-Picks to win based on final score after all four rounds.
-You can find the biggest variety of single round matches prop bets at the web's best sportsbook: 5Dimes.
+Picks to win based on predicted score after all four rounds.
+Check with 5Dimes Sportsbook for the best/widest selection of single round matches and a variety of prop bets.

-Matt Kuchar v.
-Justin Thomas (pick to win: Kuchar)
+Justin Thomas v.
+Henrik Stenson (pick to win: Thomas)